 Since 2002, the building went through several phases of redevelopment, culminating in the building we proudly have today.

 The central core has been renovated to provide enhanced space for Dufferin County Community Support Services (including the Adult Day Program), and the Centre Dufferin New Horizon's Seniors Club.

 The east side of the Mel Lloyd Centre provides space for the Shelburne Centre for Health.
 The Wellington Dufferin Guelph Public Health Unit, the Dufferin County Alzheimer Association and Dufferin Safe Communities also have offices in this area.
-Adjacent to the Centre for Health is the Shelburne Family Physiotherapy Clinic, CML Lab, and Dufferin Employment Resource Centre.
+Adjacent to the Centre for Health is the Shelburne Physiotherapy Clinic, Life Labs, and Dufferin Employment Resource Centre.
 Service Canada and Contact North also have offices in this area.

 Opening in 2006, the west side of the Mel Lloyd Centre was developed into the McKelvie Burnside Village.
 This is a 22 unit apartment complex that provides apartments for seniors and assistive living housing for adults with physical disabilities.

 Dufferin County Community Services and the Ontario Early Years Centre-Dufferin relocated to the Mel Lloyd Centre in 2006.
 Partnerships and collaboration with other providers have resulted in many other services migrating to the Mel Lloyd Centre.

 MEL LLOYD CENTRE ROOM RENTALS

 The Mel Lloyd Centre provides rooms that are available for rent to the public.
 The following is a list of the Mel Lloyd Centre room rentals;

 - Mel Lloyd Centre - Auditorium